tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/数据检索/Select 概述_intl_en.md

 - To use the console, follow the steps in [Extracting Data].
 - To use the SDK, you can go to [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474) and select the required SDK API.
-- To use the API, see [SELECT Object Content].
+- To use the API, see [SELECT Object Content](https://intl.cloud.tencent.com/document/product/436/32360).

 ## FAQs

 If a problem occurs when you try to execute a query, COS Select will return an error code and the associated error message.
-For the list of error codes and descriptions, see [Special Error Codes].
+For the list of error codes and descriptions, see [Special Error Codes](https://intl.cloud.tencent.com/document/product/436/32360#errorcode).